 Every 17 seconds, a person in the United States is diagnosed with diabetes.
 Currently, almost 26 million Americans have diabetes and of these, 7 million Americans do not know they have the disease.
 Diabetes is a serious disease in which blood glucose or blood sugar levels are above the normal range.
 Diabetes is a group of diseases marked by high levels of blood glucose resulting from defects in insulin production, insulin action, or both.
 Most people with diabetes have type 2, and now more young people, and adults have the disease because many are overweight or obese.
 To add, there is an estimated 79 million Americans over age 20 who have prediabetes.
 Which means their blood glucose levels are higher than normal, but not yet high enough to be called diabetes.
 People with prediabetes are more likely to develop diabetes within 10 years and they are more likely to have a heart attack or stroke.
 If diabetes is not managaed, it can lead to series complications and problems such as heart disease, stroke, vision loss, kidney disease, and nerve damage.
 But people with diabetes can take steps to control the disease and lower their risk of complications.
 Research shows that eating well and exercise are at least two keys to success for diabetes control.

 Maintaining a healthy diet is important for everyone, but it is especially important for people with diabetes.
 A healthy meal plan can make all the difference to a person struggling to keep their blood sugar under control.
-Two interesting foods that have grown in popularity as natural remedies to keep blood sugars under control are a fiber called inulin, and nopal, or prickly pear cactus.
+Two interesting foods that have grown in popularity as natural remedies to lower blood sugars are a fiber called inulin, and nopal, or prickly pear cactus.